 Shante found us via our Youtube channel and decided to reach out based on the content we shared in the past.
 As we spoke, I asked her to tell me what type of wedding she envisioned.
 Her answer was simple.

 We both laughed at the last thing she said because it was true.
 I realized that Asteway and Shante were the type of couple that was intentional about what they wanted.
 They had already selected Early Mountain Vineyards as their location.
 They even booked the Videographer, Photographer, Florist and Caterers.

 That to me was amazing and I couldn’t have expected anything less the more I got to know both of them.

 As we delved into the look and feel of their wedding, I came to know the Ethiopian culture of Asteway.
 It was even clearer when Shante posted on social media, “When I planned our special day I said, ‘Babe your culture is not the backdrop to our wedding, it is the WEDDING.’
 Ethiopia, we give you reverence.”

 Did your heart just melt as mine did?

-Shante and Asteway had subtle touches of Ethiopian culture that was the perfect amount.
+Shante and Asteway had subtle touches of Ethiopian culture that was the perfect amount at Early Mountain Vineyards.
 From the memory table, the wedding favors, Amharic cake topper to the cultural cloth reserving the first row.
 The symbolism was perfection.

 Wedding Venue Early Mountain Vineyards